vertexclique/kanagawa/README.md

   </h3>
 </div>

-Tide is a minimal and pragmatic Rust web application framework built for rapid development.
+Kanagawa is a minimal and pragmatic Rust web application framework built for rapid development.
 It comes with a robust set of features that make building async web applications and APIs easier and more fun.